Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Discussion

-For the application to the enrollment data, we evaluated how well the MINTS method performs for estimation of parameters in uncongenial analysis models and for prediction of individual missing values.
-Based on the analysis model validation exercises, we found that MINTS resulted in improved performance for estimation of the regression coefficient in the linear regression of TFR on NER compared to existing models based on the MICE and Amelia methodologies, with the smallest or second smallest MAE in all experiments and close to nominal coverage in all but one experiment.
-MINTS also had good performance for estimation of the random intercepts regression of TFR on NER at the 10\% rate of simulated missingness.
-However at higher rates of missingness we found that the pan Random Effects method performed better for estimation of the fixed effect coefficient.
-At all rates of missingness, MINTS tended to have the smallest MAE for point estimation of the variance of the random intercepts.
-This suggests that for random intercept models, MINTS is likely to be a better choice than the existing methods if a components of variance analysis is of interest, but the pan Random Effects model could be a better choice if only the fixed effect coefficient is of interest.
-In the out-of-sample validation exercise for the enrollment data, we evaluated how well each imputation method predicted individual missing values for NER.
-We found that MINTS resulted in substantial improvements in performance compared to the existing methods, with smaller MAE, narrower intervals, and smaller interval scores across experiments.
-Despite the narrower intervals, MINTS still had close to nominal coverage in all experiments except MNAR 40\%.
-Overall, our results suggest that MINTS is able to balance good predictive performance for individual missing values with good performance for multiply-imputed estimates of parameters in substantive analysis models.
+For the application to the school enrollment data, we evaluated how well MINTS performed for estimation of parameters in uncongenial analysis models and for prediction of individual missing values.
+MINTS resulted in improved performance for estimation of the linear regression of TFR on NER compared to existing models based on MICE and Amelia, with the smallest or second smallest MAE in all experiments and close to nominal coverage in all but one experiment.
+MINTS generally had good performance for estimation of the random intercept model regressing TFR on NER, with the smallest MAE for estimation of the variance of the random intercepts across experiments.
+However, pan Random Effects performed better for estimation of the fixed effect coefficient on NER at higher rates of missingness.
+For random intercept models, MINTS is likely to be a better choice than existing methods if a components of variance analysis is of interest, but pan Random Effects could be a better choice if only the fixed effect coefficient is of interest.
+In the out-of-sample validation exercise, we found that MINTS resulted in substantial improvements for prediction of individual missing values of NER compared to existing methods, with smaller MAE, narrower intervals, and smaller interval scores across experiments while maintaining close to nominal coverage in all but one experiment.